 The site also gives information about common symptoms described by clients and includes outcomes for some underlying difficulties they experience, including attachment styles, rejection sensitivity, managing difficult feelings & thoughts and being oneself in a psychologically mature manner.
 The idea is that working with underlying difficulties is the most effective way of reducing risk of relapse and creating sustainable change.
 My own integrative practice, incorporates what research evidence shows to be the most effective elements from many schools of psychotherapy, including humanistic therapies, psychodynamic therapies and cognitive behavioural therapies (CBT).

-In my private practice I work with individual clients, couples, family and work groups plus supervisees in quiet and comfortable surroundings in a four hundred year old thatched cottage at the village of Horseheath, near to Haverhill, here is a picture of the cottage in the snow.
+In my private practice I work with individual clients, couples, family and work groups plus supervisees in quiet and comfortable surroundings in a thatched cottage reputed to be four hundred years old at the village of Horseheath, near to Haverhill.

 Being a Grade II listed Renaissance building the house has its charms, one of which is that the thatch recently began leaking.
-The thatch work was scheduled for August 2019 and was unexpectedly (and happily) brought forward by six months, due to a cancellation and began on Monday 11th February.
-Thus far there has been minimal effect upon our work and there is a description of the thatch work here.
+The thatch work is now complete, there is a description of the thatch work here, and with a new roof the cottage now looks like this:

 The village of Horseheath is close to Cambridge, 11.5 miles south of Addenbrookes NHS Hospital, just off the A1307 (and on the 13 bus route) in South Cambridgeshire, close to Suffolk, Hertfordshire and Essex.
 Distances from local centres are: Bishops Stortford 20 miles, Braintree 20 miles, Sudbury 20 miles and Bury St Edmunds 21 miles.
 The photographs on this website were taken by me in the cottage garden and the village.
 The photograph at the top of this page is of the village sign in the centre of Horseheath.